header-logotype

 Can I wash my hair after lice treatment?

 Some chemical lice medicine comes with instructions to avoid shampooing with regular shampoo after treatment.
 But if you're using our method, you can start shampooing the oil used in our treatment out of the hair just 8 hours later.
+Our lice shampoo method ensures effective removal without the hassle of waiting days to wash your hair normally.

 Text?